teamniteo/handbook/benefits.md

 At the beginning of the month, invoice the company the allowance amount spent in the previous month.

 You can request an increase in allowance if you feel the current one doesn't cover expenses for you.
 You can spend a few months of future allowance.
-The maximum allowance you can keep is 18 months.
+The maximum allowance balance you can keep is 18 months.
 That said, it's smart to keep at least a few months' allowance in case something breaks.

 ### Current Allowance (January 2018)